Like finding Gray's Bay, six miles away from our suburban Twin Cities home - and fish that strike on bare hooks.

 It was my first lesson in the danger of following the crowd.

-The perils of drugs, alcohol and smoking seem like obvious "naked hooks."
+The perils of drugs and alcohol seem like obvious "naked hooks."
 Yet so many in our culture, willingly sink their teeth into these vices after witnessing friends and neighbors doing the same.

 Do we embrace them because we want to, or because of the swarm of others doing the same?